Riiid-Team/AI-Learning/README.md

 ## Goals
-The goal of this project is to create a machine learning model that can predict whether or not a user will answer a problem correctly.
+The goal of this project is to create a machine learning model that predicts whether users will answer questions correctly.

 ## Background